-In addition to providing guidance on the new state law, this bulletin summarizes existing federal and state law governing U visas, answers relevant questions regarding U visa eligibility, and encourages state and local law enforcement agencies and officials to be vigilant in identifying and supporting immigrant crime victims who may be eligible for U visas.
+In addition to providing guidance on the newly enacted AB 1261 this bulletin answers relevant questions regarding U Visa eligibility, and encourages state and local law enforcement agencies and officials to be vigilant in identifying and supporting immigrant crime victims who may be eligible for U visas.
 These visas are an important tool for encouraging the cooperation of witnesses; investigating, prosecuting, and convicting criminals; and increasing public safety.